kami-lel/CMPM-121-Phaser-Valley/README.md

 ### Proximity-Based Reaping and Sowing

-The player can only sow a new plant or reap a fully grown plant if they are in the same cell as it.
+Player can select on the near by cell and sow a new plant or reap a fully grown plant.
+If no cell is select, it will sow a new plant or reap on the player cell.

 ### Grid Cells Have Sun And Water Levels

 Each cell has both a sun level and a water level, displayed as an integer value.
-Sun levels are randomized between 0 and 5 every turn.
-Each cell gains anywhere between 0 and 3 water level per turn, and loses 2 water level if it has both at least 1 sun and a plant of growth stage 0 (just planted) or 1 (partially grown).
+When the "Next Day" got click, for every cell, the sun levels will randomized between 0 and 5 every turn.
+And each cell gains anywhere between 0 and 3 water level per turn, and loses 2 water level if it has both at least 1 sun and a plant of growth stage 0 (just planted) or 1 (partially grown).

 ### Each Plant Has Both a Type and a Growth Level